LordGiampiendos/LLM-fine-tuning-UniQA/README.md

 pip install package_name
 ```

-For the MMLU-IT evaluation you should use the Language Model Evaluation Harness.
+For the MMLU-IT evaluation you should use the Language Model Evaluation Harness at the following link: https://github.com/EleutherAI/lm-evaluation-harness.

 ```
 @misc{eval-harness,